xaptum/enftun/README.md

 A [`systemd`]() unit file to manage an enftun are included in this repo.

-First copy the `example/example.conf` configuration file to `/etc/enftun/enf0.conf` and make any desired changes.
+The example config files `example/device.conf` and `example/server.conf` are installed to `/usr/share/doc/enftun/example/`.
+First copy the desired starting config to `/etc/enftun/enf0.conf` and make any desired changes.

 Then enable or start the `enftun` services.